-Land-based shrimp production (top), Greenhouse-based vegetable production (bottom) Digital Agriculture Project These days, there has been an increased expectation for digital agriculture to solve the compounded challenges affecting food security in developing countries, including climate change and agricultural labor constraints, by improving efficiency in resource use.
+Land-based shrimp production (top), Greenhouse-based vegetable production (bottom) Digital Agriculture Project (FY2021-2022) These days, there has been an increased expectation for digital agriculture to solve the compounded challenges affecting food security in developing countries, including climate change and agricultural labor constraints, by improving efficiency in resource use.
 However, the lack of critical information on enabling vs. constraining conditions for the application of digital agriculture in locally specific contexts has hindered the realization of its potentials.
 This project collects and analyzes evidence-based information on the opportunities and constraints of the application of digital agriculture in the sub-Saharan Africa region, in order to assess potentials and barriers and subsequently formulate strategies to promote its development.

-Understanding the needs of agricultural digitization technology and assessing its adaptability Tropical Crop Genetic Resources Project JIRCAS possesses diverse collection of tropical crop genetic resources, including sugarcane, indica type of rice, tropical fruits, and Brachiaria (tropical grass for forage).
-With the increasing threats posed by global climate change, it is imperative to ensure sustainable production of such tropical crops, which can contribute to the stable production of food and biomass crops and promote food diversification and nutrition both in developing countries and in Japan.
-This project aims at advancing the management and utilization of diverse tropical crop genetic resources
+Tropical Crop Genetic Resources Project JIRCAS possesses a diverse collection of tropical crop genetic resources, including sugarcane, indica-type rice, tropical fruits, and Brachiaria (tropical grass for forage).
+With the increasing threats posed by global climate change, it is imperative to ensure sustainable production of such tropical crops, which can contribute to the stable production of food and biomass crops, increase of production areas and diversification of food and nutrition both in developing countries and in Japan.
+This project aims at advancing the management and utilization of diverse tropical crop genetic resources Understanding the needs of agricultural digitization technology and assessing its adaptability